xelemental/xelemental.github.io/_posts/2024-01-11-Analyzing-Malicious-Macro-Targetting-Lithuania.md

 ![Agent-Tesla](https://github.com/xelemental/xelemental.github.io/assets/49472311/7a8216c2-4497-4182-bbfe-b2bb4c8d2622)

- This blog delves into the analysis of Agent Tesla, a well-known stealer that emerged in the market back in 2014, as reported by reputable [researchers](https://krebsonsecurity.com/2018/10/who-is-agent-tesla/).
-While I've conducted triage on a few Agent Tesla samples alongside fellow researchers at my workplace, I haven't previously undertaken an in-depth exploration of the sample, uncovering its obfuscation techniques and internal operations.
+ This blog delves into the analysis of a malicious macro delivers, a well-known stealer AKA Agent Tesla, that emerged in the market back in 2014, as reported by reputable [researchers](https://krebsonsecurity.com/2018/10/who-is-agent-tesla/).
 The sample discussed in this blog came to light when a security researcher known as [souiten](https://twitter.com/souiten) shared information about a [malicious document](https://twitter.com/souiten/status/1743200919645458676?s=46) targeting Lithuania.
-Alongside the analysis of the primary payload AKA Agent Tesla, this blog will also contain an analysis of the malicious document file and a deobfuscation of the macro.